Lead Poisoning Causes, Symptoms, and Treatment

 - Autonomic dysfunction.

-There are no pathognomonic signs but the following may be seen:
+There are no pathognomonic signs of lead poisoning but the following may be seen:

 - A blue discoloration of gum margins.